 Before making a purchase, we recommend thinking through which types of photos you will be taking most.
 Generally, wide-angle photos are taken from 18 to 24mm, street photography at 24 to 35mm, portraits from 50 to 100mm, and telephoto shots from 100mm and up.
 Only get a superzoom if you plan on using that end of the zoom range frequently.

 A major point of differentiation between budget and high-end point-and-shoots is the low light performance of the lens and camera.
 In terms of the lens, the important number to look at is maximum aperture, expressed in f-stops ranging from f/1.4 to f/22 or higher.
 The lower the number, the wider the lens can open and the more light enters the camera.
-At the low end of the spectrum is a camera like the Pansonic Lumix LX7 with a maximum aperture of f/1.4, the Panasonic Lumix LX100 with a maximum aperture of f/1.7, and the Sony RX100 IV with a maximum aperture of f/1.8.
+At the low end of the spectrum is a camera like the Pansonic Lumix LX7 with a maximum aperture of f/1.4 and the Sony RX100 series with maximum apertures of f/1.8.
 Most mid-range and budget point-and-shoots have maximum apertures from around f/2 to f/3.5.
 You’ll notice that maximum aperture is expressed in two numbers covering both the wide and telephoto end (f/1.8-4.9, for example).

 In terms of the low light performance of the camera itself, the number to look for is ISO sensitivity (commonly referred to simply as ISO).
 The higher the ISO, the more sensitive a camera is to light and the less likely you are to get noise (graininess you often see on photos taken by cheap cameras or your smartphone).
 A camera like the popular Canon ELPH I70 IS isn’t particularly good in low light with an ISO sensitivity of 100-1600, while the Sony RX100 IV has a much more impressive range of 125-12800.
 Taken together with the maximum aperture of the lens, these factors are what determine the low light performance of your point-and-shoot.